-Crew Aboard USS George HW Bush Hold Flashlight Vigil To Honor Vessel’s Namesake
+Crew Aboard ‘USS George HW Bush’ Hold Flashlight Vigil To Honor Vessel’s Namesake

 — U.S. Navy (@USNavy) December 6, 2018

-During his memorial service at the on Wednesday, former President George W. Bush called his father “the brightest of a thousand points of light” during his eulogy.
+During his memorial service on Wednesday, former President George W. Bush called his father “the brightest of a thousand points of light” during his eulogy.

 In 1990, the elder Bush created the Daily Point of Light Award to recognize extraordinary individuals making a difference, and founded the Points of Light foundation shortly after which, according to the Points of Light website, is the largest nonprofit, non-partisan organization dedicated to promoting volunteerism.